khueue/crisp/README.md

 ### Hints for Constructing Tests

-__Determinism.__ If a predicate is supposed to generate only one solution, make sure to include an example using `one-` described above.
+__Determinism.__ If a predicate is supposed to generate only one solution for a given input, make sure to include an example using `one-` described above.
 Using underscores for output is fine, and encouraged, because it does not draw our attention to what the actual result is (other examples should check that), only that we get exactly one solution.
 If you like to add cuts to remove redundant backtracking you should also add an identical `onedet-` goal.
 Example:

     ...
     , one-quick_sort([3,2,1,3,2,1], >=, _)